michaelduong/Post/README.md

 2. Add a static constant `endpoint` for the `PostController` to know where to fetch `Post` objects from.
 Use the `baseURL` and `urlByAppending...` functions to build the correct endpoint for the API to fetch posts.
 This URL will be passed to our `NetworkController` when you want to fetch posts.
 3. Add a `posts` property that will hold the `Post` objects that you pull and serialize from the API.
 4. Add a method `fetchPosts` that provides an array of `Post` objects through an optional completion closure.
-    * This method should call the `NetworkController` `performRequestforURL` method to get the NSData at the endpoint URL.
+    * This method should call the `NetworkController` `performRequestforURL` method to get the Data at the endpoint URL.
-    * In the closure of the `performRequestforURL`, guard for data and `postDictionaries` by serializing the JSON using `NSJsonSerialization`.
-You will need to use the `try?` keyword to use `NSJSONSerialization` to serialize the `NSData`.
+    * In the closure of the `performRequest(for:...)`, guard for data and `postDictionaries` by serializing the JSON using `JSONSerialization`.
+You will need to use the `try` keyword to use `JSONSerialization` to serialize the `Data`.
 Note that the API returns a Dictionary with UUID Strings as the keys, and the [String: AnyObject] representation as the value for each key.
 If the guard fails, print an error message, run the optional completion, and return from the function.
         * note: The syntax for this function can be very difficult.
 Do your best to complete this without looking at the solution code.
         * note: You _must_ run your closure even if the data is unavailable, otherwise the object that calls this function will be waiting for a response forever.
-        * note: You can use `NSString(data: data!, encoding: NSUTF8StringEncoding)` to capture and print a readable representation of the returned data.
+        * note: You can use `String(data: data!, encoding: .utf8)` to capture and print a readable representation of the returned data.
-    * If the NSData can be serialized, initialize the `Post` objects and call the completion closure with the populated array.
+    * If the Data can be serialized, initialize the `Post` objects and call the completion closure with the populated array.
 (Hint: Use a for loop or `.flatMap()` to iterate through the dictionaries and initialize a new array of `Post` objects.)
         * note: Because Dictionaries are unsorted, the `[Post]` you generated in this step will not be in any logical order.
     * Use the `.sort()` function to sort the posts by the `timestamp` property in reverse chronological order.
     * Set `self.posts` to the sorted posts.
     * Unwrap the completion and run the closure with the sorted posts as the parameter.
     * Because a primary use case for `fetchPosts` will be to reload the user interface when the request is finished, use Grand Central Dispatch to force the completion closure to run on the main thread.
 (Hint: `dispatch_async`)

 There are many different patterns and techniques to serialize JSON data into Model objects.
-Feel free to experiment with different techniques to get at the `[String: AnyObject]` dictionaries within the NSData returned from the `NSURLSessionDataTask`.
+Feel free to experiment with different techniques to get at the `[String: AnyObject]` dictionaries within the Data returned from the `URLSessionDataTask`.

 At this point you should be able to pull the `Post` data from the API and serialize a list of `Post` objects.
 Test this functionality with a Playground or in your App Delegate by trying to print the results for a state to the console.

 5. Because you will always want to `fetchPosts()` whenever you initialize the `PostController`, add an `init()` function and call `fetchPosts()`.
 This will start the call to fetch posts and assign them to the `.posts` property.
 6. Other classes that use the `PostController` will be interested to know whenever the `posts` property is updated.
 Implement the delegate pattern to allow the `PostController` to notify an observer of updates to the `posts` property.
-    * Add a `PostControllerDelegate` protocol with a `postsUpdated` function that with a parameter that will be used to pass an array of the posts.
+    * Add a `PostControllerDelegate` protocol with a `postsWereUpdatedTo(posts:, on postController:)` function with a parameter that will be used to pass an array of the posts.
-    * Add an optional, youak `delegate` variable that conforms to the `PostControllerDelegate` protocol.
+    * Add an optional, weak `delegate` variable that conforms to the `PostControllerDelegate` protocol.
-    * Use the `didSet` function on the `posts` variable to call the `postsUpdated` function on the delegate.
+    * Use the `didSet` property observer on the `posts` variable to call the `postsWereUpdatedTo()` function on the delegate.

 ### Post List View Controller